Charles Boyce (footballer)

-Charles Hislop Boyce (6 January 1899 – 6 August 1964) was a Scottish amateur football inside right who played in the Scottish Football League for Queen's Park.
+Charles Hislop Boyce (6 January 1899 – 6 August 1964) was a Scottish amateur footballer who played in the Scottish Football League for Queen's Park as an inside right.

 Personal life

 Boyce served as a lieutenant in the Royal Engineers during the First World War and was honourably discharged due to wounds or sickness in 1916.
 After the war, he worked as a Civil Defence Engineer for the Glasgow Corporation.